pnarasingarao/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

 ##What is BaseMount
 [BaseMount](https://basemount.basespace.illumina.com "BaseMount") is a tool to mount your BaseSpace data as a Linux file system.
 You can navigate through projects, samples, runs and app results and interact directly with the associated files exactly as you would with any other local file system.
 BaseMount is a [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace "FUSE driver"), which operates in user-space and uses the [BaseSpace API](https://developer.basespace.illumina.com "BaseSpace API") to populate the contents of each directory.

+##BaseMount Installation
+[BaseMount](https://basemount.basespace.illumina.com "BaseMount") installation instructions can be found here: [**PLACEHOLDER**].
+Installation requires sudo access, and CentOS requires a 'fuse' group.
+Non-sudo users can use [BaseMount](https://basemount.basespace.illumina.com "BaseMount") if they are members of the 'fuse' group.
+To run [BaseMount](https://basemount.basespace.illumina.com "BaseMount") in docker, the container must be run in privileged mode.

 ##Authentication
 The first time you run [BaseMount](https://basemount.basespace.illumina.com "BaseMount"), you will be directed to a web URL and asked to enter your BaseSpace user credentials.
 BaseMount will use these credentials to authenticate your interactions with BaseSpace.
 By default, the credentials are cached in your home directory and they can be password-encrypted for security, just like an ssh key.